 Scarsdale Synagogue Temples Tremont and Emanu-El has an inclusion program that is loving and caring.
 Our staff is professional and strives to support the full participation of children with special needs and their families in Jewish learning and community life.

 Since its launch, the Kulanu program has been accommodating the needs of a steadily growing number of students with a range of learning challenges.
-Because of the program’s highly inclusive and experiential design, all children look forward to participating in the weekly or bi-weekly class which includes the general education students.
+Because of the program’s highly inclusive and experiential design, all children look forward to participating in our program.

-A portion of the Religious School day is dedicated to learning in a small, supportive group setting featuring a low student-to-teacher ratio, a certified special education head-teacher and highly structured and experiential curriculum, all of which support students as they join in learning with their grade-level peers for the remainder of the religious school period.
-Click here for teacher bios.
+A portion of the Religious School day is dedicated to learning in a small, supportive group setting featuring a low student-to-teacher ratio, a certified special education teacher and highly structured and experiential curriculum, all of which support students as they join in learning with their grade-level peers for the remainder of the Religious School period.

 For more information please contact Rabbi Ilyse Glickman by clicking the button at the top of this page or call her at (914) 725-5175 x121.

 The carefully designed learning environment and activities help the students stay on task and motivated to participate throughout the session.
 Through games, songs, and creative arts activities students with pronounced learning disabilities enjoy reading and writing in Hebrew.
 They interact joyfully with their peers, are engaged and eager to participate.

 From a parent: ”Avery has thrived in Kulanu program at Scarsdale Synagogue.
 Her knowledge of Hebrew has improved tremendously as has her excitement about attending Hebrew School.
 She has gained much more self-confidence as well.
 As a parent I am happy to see this program in place to accommodate children with learning- based language difficulties.”

 Learn more about our other programs: